bfdeloitte/buckeye-ui/README.md

 # BuckeyeUI

-A library of web components inspired by the Heart State, Ohio.
+A library of web components inspired by Ohio.

 - Works with all frameworks 🧩
 - Works with CDNs 🚛